dkoh12/llm/README.md

 python llm.py
 ```

+Available Commands
+- Chat
+  - chat
+- Completion
+  - auto complete
+- Models
+  - To list all models from the selected provider (Ollama / LMStudio)
+- Select
+  - To select a model
+- Switch
+  - To switch between Ollama and LMStudio

 ## Running Tests

 To run the unit tests for the API wrappers and agent, use the following commands from the root of the project: